1sra3l/xdgkit/README.md

 This reads the menu file and generates a struct containing the entire menu which can be fed into another program to output it into a specific format.

+# TODO

+ * Write a bunch of shell scripts to use the command-line tools and put them in an `examples` folder